-A fateful year for Beethovenfest | Music | DW | 23.03.2018
+A fateful year for Beethovenfest | DW | 31.08.2018

 A Fifth of Beethoven

-The central work is Beethoven's Symphony No. 5, which turns up on the lineup in multiple trappings, beginning with the festival opening with the Orchestre Philharmonique de Radio France.
+The central work of this year's fest is Beethoven's Symphony No. 5, which turns up on the lineup in multiple trappings, beginning with the festival opening with the Orchestre Philharmonique de Radio France.
 A contrasting rendition is offered on September 8 by the Orchestra of the Age of Enlightenment, based in London.

 On September 12, Duo Jost Costa will play a veritably quirky adaptation of the durable work for four pianists at two pianos.
 Finally, the piece will also be heard — and seen by means of computer-designed animation — at an event on September 15, featuring students from local schools.